meow-edit/meow/README.md

 - Combine __navigation__ and __selection__, rarely use a command to activate selection.
 - Use kbd macros when calling underlying commands, drop-in replacement will work out-of-box.
 - A `keypad` state allows you execute commands from C-x and C-c keymaps without modifiers.
-- Multiple-cursors aware implementation.

 # Try without installation.

-If you use package.el, clone this repo, make sure multiple-cursor, dash, cl-lib is available in your Emacs.
+If you use package.el, clone this repo, make sure dash, cl-lib is available in your Emacs.

 In project directory: